-1 Imports on these facilities are considered Resources as discussed in Planning Procedure PP5-6.

-Modeling of high voltage direct current lines in load flow studies are also addressed in Section 4.1.3.526.
+Power flow solution settings for high voltage direct current lines in steady state studies are detailed in Section 4.1.3.5.

-Special Protection Systems (Remedial Action Schemes)
+Special Protection Systems / Remedial Action Schemes

-Special Protection Systems (“SPSs”) may be employed in the design of the interconnected power system subject to the guidelines in the ISO New England Planning Procedure 5-6 “Special Protection Systems Application Guidelines.”
-All SPSs proposed for use on the New England system must be reviewed by the Reliability Committee and NPCC and approved by the ISO.
+Special Protection Systems (SPS) may be employed in the design of the interconnected power system subject to the guidelines in the ISO New England Planning Procedure No. 5-5 (PP 5-5), Special Protection Systems Application Guidelines.
+Many SPS in New England are also classified as Remedial Action Schemes (RAS) according to the NERC RAS definition.
+All SPSs proposed for use on the New England transmission system must be reviewed by the ISO Reliability Committee and NPCC and approved by the ISO.
 Some SPSs may also require approval by NPCC.
-The requirements for the design of SPSs are defined in the NPCC Directory #4 "Bulk Power System Protection Criteria" and the NPCC Directory #7 "Special Protection Systems".
+The requirements for the design of SPSs are defined in NPCC Directory #4, Bulk Power System Protection Criteria and NPCC Directory #7, Special Protection Systems.

-The owner of the SPS must provide sufficient documentation and modeling information such that the SPS can be modeled by the ISO, and other planning entities, in steady-state and stability analyses.
+The owner of the SPS must provide sufficient documentation and modeling information such that the SPS can be modeled by the ISO, and other planning entities, in steady state and transient stability analyses.
 The studies that support the SPS must examine, among other things:

 System impact should the SPS fail to operate when needed